Titou-Dh/CRUD-App-MERN/README.md

 - Users can add books to their shopping cart and proceed to checkout securely.
 - Authentication is required for certain actions such as adding books to the cart or completing purchases.

-## Contributing
-Contributions to the MERN Stack Book Store Project are welcome!
-If you have suggestions for new features, bug fixes, or improvements, please open an issue or submit a pull request.
-For major changes, please discuss them with the project maintainers first.